Updated June 3, 2023

 - –all- database

-The above option is used to dump the entire database from MariaDB server.
+The above option is used to dump the entire database from the MariaDB server.

-We hope from this article you have understood about the MariaDB export database.
-From this article we have learned the basic syntax of export databases and we also see different examples of export databases.
-From this article we learned how and when we use MariaDB export databases.
+We hope from this article, you have understood the MariaDB export database.
+We have learned the basic syntax of export databases from this article and also see different examples of export databases.
+This article taught us how and when to use MariaDB export databases.